srepetsk/metrohero-server/README.md

 * Use [Rail Station Information](https://api.wmata.com/Rail.svc/json/jStationInfo?StationCode=C11) API endpoint in order to grab the info block about the new station(s).
 This will include Lat/Long, address, and other information needed for MetroHero.
 * `src/{blue,yellow,silver,red,green,orange}_stations.json`
 	* Edit the relevant file(s).
 If a station is used by multiple lines, all files should be updated
-	* Use the Rail Station Information endpoint to populate this
+	* Use the WMATA Rail Station Information API endpoint to populate this
 * src/components/Line.js
 	* For an infill station, the station links on either side may need to be updated; for instance, links from C10 to C12 need to be split and modified so C10-C11 and C11-C12, rather than C10-C12, for a C11 infill station
+* src/stores/LineStore.js
+* src/stores/MareyDiagramStore.js

 Server repo:
 * src/main/resources/stations.csv
 	* Add the new station to the list, along with names that the station is referenced as
+* src/main/resources/StandardRoutes.json
+  * For each station platform track circuit, set the station code (i.e. "C11") to associate the two
+* src/main/resources/station_durations.csv
+  * Use [WMATA Trip Planner](https://wmata.com) to determine the time in minutes between the new station and its left and right pairs.
+Insert this, using the station codes as columns 1 and 2, as the 3rd column

 ## Station location track circuits
 (Look for the track circuits of 600' length)